sensein/python-package-template/README.md

 5. **Clone the repo:** Once your repository is set up, clone it to your local machine.

-6. **Replace placeholders with custom values**: Please, run `python template_setup.py --package-name YOUR_PACKAGE_NAME --package-repo-without-git-extension YOUR_PACKAGE_REPO --github-nickname YOUR_GITHUB_NICKNAME --codecov-token CODECOV_GRAPHICS_TOKEN --email YOUR_EMAIL`.
+6. **Replace placeholders with custom values**: Please, run `python template_setup.py --package-name YOUR_PACKAGE_NAME --package-repo-without-git-extension YOUR_PACKAGE_REPO --github-nickname YOUR_GITHUB_NICKNAME --codecov-token YOUR_CODECOV_TOKEN --email YOUR_EMAIL`.
 For example, `python template_setup.py --package-name pipepal --package-repo-without-git-extension https://github.com/fabiocat93/pipepal --github-nickname fabiocat93 --codecov-token IQR1RCYMAA --email fabiocat@mit.edu`.
-This will replace some placeholders in the entire directory (including folder names, file names, file content) with your custom info:
+This will replace placeholders in the entire directory (including folder names, file names, file content) with your custom info:
 - YOUR_PACKAGE_NAME (e.g., `pipepal`)
 - YOUR_PACKAGE_REPO (e.g., `https://github.com/sensein/pipepal`)
 - YOUR_GITHUB_NICKNAME (e.g., `sensein`)
-- CODECOV_GRAPHICS_TOKEN (e.g.,`ABC0DEFGHI`)
+- YOUR_CODECOV_TOKEN (e.g.,`ABC0DEFGHI`)
 - YOUR_EMAIL (e.g., `sensein@mit.edu`)
 It will also enable GitHub custom automation and delete the `template_setup.py` (you won't need that anymore).